It's all about the music

 Summers have found Ms. Kupka participating in many of the wonderful festivals throughout the U.S. She has performed at the Santa Fe and Grand Canyon Chamber Music Festivals, the Mostly Mozart and Oregon Bach Festivals, and the Ojai, the Colorado, and the Sedona Festivals.
 She also participates regularly at home in many of the chamber music series offered in Los Angeles and throughout the states.
 Connie and David have three sons, two of which are now busy touring with their own chamber ensembles.

-Praised by The San Francisco Chronicle as being “fresh, different and exhilarating” and Strings Magazine as “intensely wrought and burnished,” violinist Grace Park captivates audiences with her artistry, passion and virtuosity.
+Praised by The San Francisco Chronicle as being “fresh, different and exhilarating” and Strings Magazine as “intensely wrought and burnished“, violinist Grace Park captivates audiences with her artistry, passion and virtuosity.
 Winner of the Naumburg International Violin Competition, she is one of the leading artists of her generation.

-Ms. Park performs on a 1717 Giuseppe Filius Andrea Guarneri on loan from an anonymous sponsor.
+She performs on a 1717 Giuseppe Filius Andrea Guarneri on loan from an anonymous sponsor.

 Kaila Potts-Smith, Violist